City-of-Helsinki/palvelutarjotin-admin/README.md

 ## Headless CMS

 A headless CMS system is used to produce some dynamic pages, but also the header and the footer contents for the UI (layout).
-The Headless CMS server endpoint is set with `NEXT_PUBLIC_CMS_BASE_URL` environment variable.
+The Headless CMS server endpoint is set with `VITE_APP_CMS_URI` environment variable.

 The default server that is used is the test / staging server:

 ```
-NEXT_PUBLIC_CMS_BASE_URL="https://kultus.app-staging.hkih.hion.dev/graphql"
+VITE_APP_CMS_URI=https://kultus.app-staging.hkih.hion.dev/graphql
 ```

 See the available servers from [Environments](#environments).